wasmCloud/wasmCloud/crates/wash-cli/README.md

 | ----------- | ------ | ------------- | --------------------------------------- |
 | cargo_path  | string | `which cargo` | The path to the cargo binary            |
 | target_path | string | ./target      | Path to cargo/rust's `target` directory |

+#### Language Config - [other]

+If you are using a language other than Rust or Go, you can designate your language as any string (ex. `javascript`).

+Since `wash` will be unable to infer the build toolchain from the language you provide, you must supply the `build_command` and the path to the `build_artifact` so that the artifact can be built and found before signing.

 #### Type Config - [actor]